Cacti/documentation/Automation-Networks.md

 <br>
 <br>

-you will now see the below page for example if you want to scan 192.168.1.0/24 you would enter that in the subnet range textbox/n you will need to note the subnet in CIDR format<br>
+you will now see the below page for example if you want to scan 192.168.1.0/24 you would enter that in the subnet range textbox<br>
+you will need to note the subnet in CIDR format<br>

 Other important options are